 Frequently Asked Questions about SIP & SWP

 Find answers to common questions about sip swp calculator.
-These FAQs are designed to help you understand key concepts and make informed decisions.
+Click on any question to expand the answer.

 A common rule is to invest 20-30% of your monthly income through SIP.
 For long-term goals like retirement, start with what's comfortable and use step-up SIP (10% annual increase) to build substantial wealth over time.
 The key is consistency.